yonathanarya/depthmapper/README.md

 >>> disabling camera auto setting
 ```

-You can choose which algorithm is used via the `-m` command line switch:
+You can choose which algorithm is used via the `-a` or `--algorithm` command line switch:

 ```
-python main.py -m <algorithm>
+python main.py -a <algorithm>

 options:

--m stereobm
+-a stereobm
--m stereosgbm
+-a stereosgbm
--m cuda
+-a cuda
 ```

 Cuda is the default if this option is ignored.